Mark Young (wrestler): World Wrestling Federation (1989 - 1990)

 Now a contracted performer with the WWF, Mark Young made his return on June 27, 1989, when he defeated The Brooklyn Brawler in a match that aired on International Wrestling Challenge.
 This marked his first victory with his father's company.
 Young was positioned as an opening match talent that was roughly parallel to Paul Roma, Steve Lombardi, Brady Boone, and Tim Horner.
 Scarpa was given a strong initial push, scoring victories against Lombardi, Barry Horowitz, Bill Woods, and Bill Brundt that summer.

-That August he began his first house show series, where he was paired off against Boris Zukhov.
+That August he began his first house show series, where he was paired off against Boris Zhukov.
 Young entered into a losing streak and was winless against the Russian, but rebounded to put together a lengthy series of house show victories over Barry Horowitz.
 Young also appeared on American television, teaming with Tim Horner and Jim Evans in tag-team matches against The Rougeau Brothers and The Brain Busters.
 In November he was paired against Earthquake in the latter's initial run of house show matches, and gained his first victory on American television when he pinned Barry Horowitz on the December 4th edition of Prime Time Wrestling.

 Scarpa was less successful in 1990, and spent the first two months of the year on a losing streak before finally defeating Rico Fredrico in a house show match in West Palm Beach, FL on March 2.
 He would face "The Duke of Dorchester" Pete Doherty later that month and would defeat him in each encounter.
 On television however Young was now firmly established as an enhancement talent, losing to heels like Bad News Brown, Earthquake, Mr. Perfect, Al Perez and Rick Martel.
 After a brief departure for an All Japan tour that summer, following a loss to Ron Garvin on September 8, 1990, Scarpa left the company once more.